-E. NOTICE OF HEARING; PARTICIPATION BY CMT; EXTENSION OF TIME
+E. NOTICE OF CODE COMPLIANCE HEARING; PARTICIPATION BY CMT; EXTENSION OF TIME

-1. Notice of Hearing
+1. Service of Notice of Code Compliance Hearing

-Once a date for hearing is scheduled, the Board Administrator must send a Notice of Hearing to the Alleged Violator, who will be referred to in the Notice of Hearing as the "Respondent," and to the property owners(s), if different, by certified mail or hand delivery.
-A copy of the Code Inspector's formal Notice of Violation and Request for Hearing, and a copy of the meeting agenda (when available), are also sent to the Alleged Violator with the Notice of Hearing.
+Once a date for hearing is scheduled, the CEB Administrator shall send a Notice of Code Compliance Hearing to the Alleged Violator, who will be referred to in the Notice of Code Compliance Hearing as the "Respondent," and to the property owners(s), if different, by certified mail, return receipt requested, or hand delivery, as provided in the LCC.
+A copy of the Code Inspector's Request for Code Compliance Hearing and Affidavit of Violation, and a copy of the meeting agenda (when available), are also sent to the Alleged Violator with the Notice of Code Compliance Hearing.
+A copy of the Notice of Code Compliance Hearing shall also be provided to the County's prosecuting attorney, the Code Compliance Supervisor and the Code Inspectors involved.

-The Notice of Hearing will provide the Alleged Violator and property owner(s), if different, the option to appear at the evidentiary hearing either in person or by CMT.
+The Notice of Code Compliance Hearing will provide the Alleged Violator and property owner(s), if different, the option to appear at the evidentiary hearing either in person or by CMT.
 To qualify for participation with CMT, the participants must provide at their own expense an electronic communication method that includes both video and audio capability (Zoom, or other comparable electronic medium).
-The Notice will include the steps to be taken to participate by CMT described in Section 2 below.
+The Notice of Code Compliance Hearing will include the steps to be taken to participate by CMT described in Section 2 below.
+CMT participation is not available for court reporters.